 Baolau is the simplest method to book tickets online, they have an excellent website that lets you check routes and availability before booking tickets.
 They have direct access to the Malaysian Railways ticket database, so you can check real-time information about tickets, select seats and receive instant confirmation.
 They only charge a very small fee and it’s well worth it in our opinion.

-Whichever site you’re using, the simple user interface lets you enter your journey details before showing the available options (plus a handy indicator of how many seats are available for a given journey).
-After selecting your journey, you pick your carriage and preferred seats; if you’re travelling as a family of four, we recommend choosing the four seats around the table for a comfortable journey.
+The simple user interface lets you enter your journey details before showing the available options (plus a handy indicator of how many seats are available for a given journey).
+After selecting your journey, you pick your carriage and preferred seats; if you’re travelling as a family of four, we recommend choosing the four seats around the table for a comfortable journey (see below for more info on table seats).

 Check out the ‘On Board’ section below for information on the differences between the carriages.

-Tickets cost RM81 for adults and RM45 for children aged 4 – 12.
+Tickets cost approximately RM85 for adults and RM45 for children aged 4 – 12.

-There are five Platinum services per day (which stop at a limited number of stations) and one Gold service (which originates at Gemas and stops more often).
-Try to get one of the Platinum services if you can as these are quicker and offer Business Class seats if you fancy an extra bit of comfort, plus free food and water.
+There is one Express service per day (which stops at the fewest stations), five Platinum services (which stops at a few more stations), and one Gold service (which originates at Segamat and stops at almost every station).
+Try to get one of the Express or Platinum services if you can as these are quicker and offer Business Class seats if you fancy an extra bit of comfort, plus free food and water.

 All of the trains head up the west coast of Malaysia (known as the mainline) and pass through Ipoh.